MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-Z-Toxic-Hazardous-Substances/section-1910.1027.md

 The information sheet (appendix A Attachment-3.) or an equally explanatory one should be provided to you after any biological monitoring results are reviewed by the physician, or where applicable, after any medical examination.

-Attachment 1 - Appendix A Summary Chart and Tables A and B of Actions Triggered by Biological MonitoringAppendix A Summary Chart: Section (1)(3) Medical SurveillanceCategorizing Biological Monitoring Results
+Attachment 1—Appendix A Summary Chart and Tables A and B of Actions Triggered by Biological MonitoringAppendix A Summary Chart: Section (1)(3) Medical SurveillanceCategorizing Biological Monitoring Results

 (A) Biological monitoring results categories are set forth in appendix A Table A for the periods ending December 31, 1998 and for the period beginning January 1, 1999.